Forest Products Industry (non Timber)

 - Permittee shall comply with fire requirements and current restrictions to prevent forest fires.

-- Regardless of whether forest products are removed, this permit will terminate either at midnight of the termination date (of the permit), or when the quantity listed (in the permit) is reached, whichever comes first.
+- Regardless of whether forest products are removed, this permit will terminate either at midnight of the termination date shown on your permit, or when the quantity you have purchased on this permit is reached, whichever comes first.

 - None of the terms or conditions of this permit may be varied or modified, except for unilateral modifications by the Forest Service and/or BLM.